 If your position as an accountant in the local supermarket suddenly doesn’t bring any fulfillment in your life, you’ll most certainly look for another job.
 Something cooler.
 Something better.
-A job with a higher salary and with additional health insurance included.
-“Hell yes!
-That’s what I need.
-Extra money for my health.”
+A job with a

-So, we start at the new firm and the new job bring us joy for a while.
+So, we start at the new firm and the new job brings us joy for a while.
 New colleagues.
 New environment and probably better coffee machine.
 The work itself is kind of the same, but the initial uncertainties around our new colleagues are thrilling.
 Over time, as you can imagine, things start to feel the same.
-Our new boss is not so different than our previous.
+Our new boss is not so different than our previous one.
 The morning coffee is tasteless.
 And the rumors that were initially interesting now feel like a Turkish soap opera – childish and chippy.

 With the intention to fix this, we prepare yet another change in companies.
-We make extensive research and we apply for a chief accountant in another firm.
+We make

 Accepted or not, things will be the same as before – after the initial thrill, things will get again boring.
 That’s the truth.
 Yet, people don’t want to believe in it.
 At some point, no matter what you do, you’ll get bored from doing the same thing, over and over again.
 When this time arrives, don’t sink in the abyss of social media groups and fake online friendships.
 You’ll simply waste your life.

 If you continuously search for new ventures and never commit in a particular job, your income will suffer.
 Yes, you might get a higher salary in the new company, but in the long run, you’ll be getting less money.
 Mainly, because you’ll never be really good at something, thus when you’re older it will be hard for you to find a new company to pay you for things that everyone can do.